kubernetes/autoscaler/cluster-autoscaler/cloudprovider/clusterapi/README.md

 ## Connecting cluster-autoscaler to Cluster API management and workload Clusters

+> [!IMPORTANT]
+> `--cloud-config` is the flag to configure the cloud provider.
+Here the cloud provider is "Cluster API".

+> [!IMPORTANT]
+> `--kubeconfig` is the flag to configure the cluster to watch for the need of autoscaling.

 You will also need to provide the path to the kubeconfig(s) for the management and workload cluster you wish cluster-autoscaler to run against.
 To specify the kubeconfig path for the workload cluster to monitor, use the `--kubeconfig`